ambarishg/ambarishg.github.io/about.md

 <hr/>
 <br/>

-Business and Technology Consultant for more than **Eighteen Years**.
+Business and Technology Consultant for more than **Nineteen Years**.

 * Hands on Solution Architect in Utilities Domain
 * **Seven Data Science Competition Awards** ( 1 sponsored by **NASA**, Six sponsored by **Kaggle** -  A Google Company)